vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 Note: if you want to use Administrator account then this step can be skipped.

-vSphere Cloud Provider requires the following minimal set of privileges to interact with vCenter.
+vSphere Cloud Provider interacts with vCenter through the user configured in vSphere cloud config file (`vsphere.conf`) - see below section.
+The following minimal set of privileges are required by this user to execute relevant operations in vCenter.
 Please refer [vSphere Documentation Center](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-18071E9A-EED1-4968-8D51-E0B4F526FDA3.html) to know about steps for creating a Custom Role, User and Role Assignment.

 <table>
 <thead>